thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 • **Mobile Application:** This directory contains the Dart code and afilliated resources for building the flutter application
 <br>
 • **Ticketing Machine:** This directory contains the Python3 code for designing the hand-held ticketing machine, and DB

+All relevant updates, and stable versions are made available in the ~/stableVersion sub-directory.
+Some subdirectories may be sensitive for the project and may trigger review requests, when pull requests touch these files.
+Github handles with commit rights made available in the ~/Template Files/CODEOWNERS are responsible for reviewing such changes